 through observations over time.
 The end result is a cohesive compilation of the subtle changes in gesture,

 light and energy that I observe in a subject’s genuine movements.”

-I'm currently working with figures and portraits with botanicals to explore our relationship with nature.
-Capturing the movement of the figure or an expression of a living soul presents endless possibilities and inspiration enabling me to blend with the beauty of nature.
+I'm currently working with figures and portraits and combine human forms with botanicals to explore our relationship with natural elements.
+Capturing the movement of the figure or an expression of a living soul presents endless possibilities and inspiration enabling me to blend with different themes.

 I am fascinated and challenged by the process of transforming a flat, blank canvas into the illusion of dimensional form, atmosphere and mood.
 That process is usually well thought out but sometimes painted direct and use intuition to complete my idea.
 Both of these methods present challenges but each way fills the void of the other and opens up the possibility of new visual ideas to meet my objective.

 For Michael Van Zeyl, portraiture is much more than a one-sided translation of the artist’s point of view taking form in a subject.
 It’s an engaging visual dialogue that renders a soul in light, shadow and pigment, continuing the conversation for future generations to appreciate.

 While subtle observation and technical skill are only part of Michael’s gift, his experience has honed his craft to the highest standard.
 His talents were apparent by age seven and he spent subsequent decades mastering a wide range of painting techniques.
 In particular, 17th century Dutch and 19th century impressionist styles have resonated with him and surfaced in his own works.

 His formal training began at the American Academy of Art in Chicago, continuing on at Chicago’s Historic Palette & Chisel Academy and the Art Students League in New York, where he studied with the most accomplished artists who also paint directly from life under natural light.
 Michael is currently a faculty and board member at the Palette & Chisel and has been the club’s most popular instructor for several years.